2000 ski jumping facilities in the archive!

 There are plans to reanimate the jump, so that World Cup or COC events again are possible on the 170 meter facility.
 The plan was to spend 250,000 US$ by 2013 for filling the landing hill with 1150 m³ of soil in order to decrease the landing angle from 41° to 36°, as well as building a new judges tower, installing a total of 500 m guardrails and an artificial snow making facility.

 After a FIS inspection in November 2013 the idea came up that after Copper Peak might, after modernization of profile and a plastic covering, even become a stage of summer Grand Prix as the largest plastic covered ski flying or large hill.
 Thus, the efforts to revitalize the hill gained momentum again.
-In end 2016 a new hill profile as K161, HS 180 was approved by FIS and the arrangement of a budget of 14 million Dollars begun.
-In October 2017 another FIS site inspection was carried out and very importantly, financial aid of the U.S. senate could be secured.
-Renovation works shall start in spring 2018 and in fall 2019 the then world's largest plastic covered jumping hill could host the final event of FIS Grand Prix.
+In end 2016, a new hill profile as K161, HS 180 was approved by FIS and the arrangement of a budget of up to 18 million Dollars began.
+In October 2017, another FIS site inspection was carried out and very importantly, financial aid of the U.S. senate could be secured.
+In late 2018, another part of the funding was supposed to be secured through the state budget of Michigan, amounting to around 10 million Dollars.
+After that, however, the plans fell silent again.

 Advertisement: